gantsign/gantsign.github.io/_pages/opensource.md

     </div>
     <div class="project_body">
         <p>
+            The GantSign checks for
+            <a href="http://errorprone.info">Google Error Prone</a>
-            The GantSign checks for Google Error Prone pickup where our Checkstyle configuration leaves off.
+            pickup where our Checkstyle configuration leaves off.
 Checkstyle works on the source code and lacks the information to write rules about API use.
         </p>
         <p>
-            The GantSign checks push developers to use the best APIs currently available.
+            The GantSign checks for Error Prone push developers to use the best APIs currently available.
         </p>
     </div>
 </li>